Skip to main content

 5 resources listed

-BC's health authorities also operate adult day programs that provide structured activities and social engagement for people with cognitive impairment, giving caregivers essential daytime respite.
-These programs are available in most BC communities and are income-tested for affordability.
+BC's health authorities also run adult day programs with structured activities and social time for people with cognitive challenges.
+These programs give caregivers some much-needed daytime respite.
+They're available in most BC communities and costs are based on income.

 Programs & Services